Airbus wins 980 gross orders, 705 net in Jan-July

 Airbus has said its haul of orders at Farnborough marked its best ever performance at the UK's biennial aerospace event.

-On July 31, Boeing added an order for 40 wide-body jets from Japan's All Nippon Airways (9202.T).
-Airbus has added 8 wide-body orders to Iberia parent IAG (ICAG.L) since its latest monthly order sheet was compiled.
+On July 31, Boeing added an order for 40 wide-body jets from Japan's All Nippon Airways.
+Airbus has added 8 wide-body orders to Iberia parent IAG since its latest monthly order sheet was compiled.

 In an effort to reassure investors following a rise in the number of cancellations and amid growing industry concerns over a cyclical downturn, Airbus said last week that these included conversions between models and showed no underlying weakness.